wp-plugins/wp-csv/readme.txt

 * Thumbnails
 * Flexible filter system to easily control which fields export
-* Simple User Interface (if you know Excel or another spreadsheet program, you will find this plugin quite easy)

-The plugin should now be usable with most plugins that are fully Wordpress compliant.
+* Simple User Interface (if you know Excel or another spreadsheet program, you will find this plugin quite easy) The plugin should now be usable with most plugins that are fully Wordpress compliant.

 Learn more <a href='http://cpkwebsolutions.com/wp-csv'>here</a> and read the full documentation including a <a href='http://cpkwebsolutions.com/plugins/wp-csv/quick-start-guide/'>quick start guide</a> and a description of all the kinds of fields you'll see.

-We welcome your feedback and feature requests.
-Please also remember to <a href='http://cpkwebsolutions.com/donate'>support</a> the plugin.
-A lot of time and effort goes into maintaining it!
+SUPPORT

+We no longer provide any free support for the following <a href='http://cpkwebsolutions.com/plugins/wp-csv/support-and-donations'>reasons</a>.

+If you see value in the plugin, <a href='http://cpkwebsolutions.com/donate'>support</a> it!

 == Installation ==